East Pakistan football team: 1955 Bahawalpur and 1956 Karachi

-In the 1955 edition of the championship held in Bahawalpur, East Bengal (also simultaneously mentioned as East Pakistan), captained by Pakistan national football team forward Rashid Chunna, exited the tournament in the quarter-finals, losing 1–3 to Baluchistan on 21 November.
-Iqbal scored twice, and Taj Muhammad Jr. added the third for Baluchistan, while Chunna netted the consolation goal for East Pakistan.
+In the 1955 edition of the championship, held in Bahawalpur, East Bengal (also referred to as East Pakistan), captained by Pakistan national football team forward Rashid Chunna, the team received a bye from the first round and exited the tournament in the quarter-finals after losing 1–3 to Baluchistan in a replayed match on 21 November.
+The initial match on 20 November had ended before full time, with East Pakistan trailing 0–2.
+Iqbal scored twice, while Taj Muhammad Jr. added the third for Baluchistan, and Chunna netted the consolation goal for East Pakistan.

 Following the One Unit Scheme, the team was effectively renamed as East Pakistan.
-In 1956, Wajeed Ali Miazi captained the team during the seventh National Championship in Karachi, although their progress in the tournament remains unrecorded.
+In 1956, Wajeed Ali Miazi captained the team during the seventh National Championship in Karachi.
+The team began the tournament with a 4–2 victory over Bahawalpur on 26 October, reaching the quarter-finals.
+The team's goals came from braces by both Ashraf Chowdhury and Rashid Chunna.
+The team eventually exited in the quarter-finals, held on 28 October, losing 1–5 to Punjab, with Kabir Ahmed scoring their consolation goal.